 Alconbury Weald has been designed with health and wellbeing at its core, and has been working with health partners from day one to build healthy and active lifestyles.
 The design includes homes to all be within 400m of bus stops and green spaces, and within 800m of local shops and facilities.

-The design includes woodland walks and cycle routes which mean people can walk and cycle safely away from the roads to reach key destinations on site.
-It reflects the “10 minute neighbourhood” concept: when everything you need is no more than a 10 minute walk or cycle away.
+Alconbury Weald includes woodland walks and cycle routes which mean people can walk and cycle safely away from the roads to reach key destinations on site.
+The design approach reflects the “10 minute neighbourhood” concept: when everything you need is no more than a 10 minute walk or cycle away.

 Research shows that people live longer if they maintain an average step count of 8-10,000 steps a day – 6-8,000 for the over 60s.